shundhammer/qdirstat/README.md

     QDirStat tries its best to guess the name of the relevant terminal window application for the current desktop.

   - Move to trash bin.
-QDirStat has its own implementation of the XDG trash specification.

   - Delete immediately.